AngelaYu-3/AngelaYu-3/README.md

 Thanks for stopping by :)
 ___

-to see my explorations and thoughts upon AI ethics and society + technology, [click here!](https://github.com/AngelaYu-3/Posts)
+to see my explorations and thoughts on AI ethics and society + technology, [click here!](https://github.com/AngelaYu-3/Posts)

 <!--